raystack/firehose/docs/concepts/architecture.md

 * All the existing sink types follow the same contract/lifecycle defined in `AbstractSink.java`.
 It consists of two stages:
   * Prepare: Transformation over-filtered messages’ list to prepare the sink-specific insert/update client requests.
   * Execute: Requests created in the Prepare stage are executed at this step and a list of failed messages is returned \(if any\) for retry.
+* Underlying implementation of AbstractSink can use implementation present in [depot](https://github.com/odpf/depot).
 * If the batch has any failures, Firehose will retry to push the failed messages to the sink

 _**SinkPool**_